Bucknell-ECE/PortalBox-application/README.md

 # Maker Portal Box Application

 ## About
 Portal Box is the access control system used in Makerspaces at Bucknell University.
-The current hardware consists of a Raspbery Pi 0 W connected to a custom PCB with a MiFare MFRC522 RFID reader, power interlock relays, a buzzer, and 15 Adafruit Neopixels.
+The current hardware consists of a Raspberry Pi 4 or Pi 0  connected to a custom PCB with a MiFare MFRC522 RFID reader, power interlock relays, a buzzer, and 15 DotStar(or Neopixel if using the Pi 0 setup) LEDS.
 This project is the software which runs on the Portal Box hardware.
-It is designed to be run by `systemd` as a "service" though for testing it can be run manually though is requires elevated permissions due to the rpi_ws281x library used to controll the Neopixels requiring elevated permissions to interface with the I2C hardware.
+It is designed to be run by `systemd` as a "service" though for testing it can be run manually

 ### Note on Conventions
 In some shell commands you may need to provide values left up to you.
 These values are denoted using the semi-standard shell variable syntax e.g. ${NAME_OF_DATA}

 ## License

 This project is licensed under the Apache 2.0 License - see the LICENSE file for details

-## Dependancies
+## Dependencies
 A MySQL or compatible (MariaDB) database loaded with the appropriate schema Systemd based Linux, tested with Raspbian Stretch and Buster Python 2.7+
 Software Libraries
 - Available as python modules
-	- configparser (only required for python 2.7, python 3.x satisfies dependancy internally)
+	- configparser (only required for python 2.7, python 3.x satisfies dependency internally)
 	- mysql-connector
 	- RPi.GPIO
 	- spi (we use a modified version as the version on PyPi does not support Python 3.x)

 ## Configuration
-Configuration of Potal-Boxes occurs in two phases.
+Configuration of Portal-Boxes occurs in two phases.
 First the Raspberry Pi at its heart must be put in a usable state.
 Then after the service is installed you can configure the service.

 ### Configure Raspberry Pi
 - Configure networking for the Raspberry Pi.
 Networking is required in order to connect to and use the database.
 Depending on the exact Raspberry Pi model used and your network setup, the steps to do this will vary.
 If you are using a model with wired networking (more reliable but you have to run network cable) then configuration is typically automatic, just plug in the network cable.
 If you use WiFi with a preshared key (most common) to connect see: https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md and if you use WiFi with 802.11X authentication see: http://arduino.scholar.bucknell.edu/2019/04/05/customizing-raspbian-images/#setup_wireless_networking for some hints.
-- Disable audio so audio chip can be used to control neopixels by:
+- **Only For Pi0** Disable audio so audio chip can be used to control neopixels by:

 	```
 	sudo echo "blacklist snd_bcm2835" > /etc/modprobe.d/alsa-blacklist.conf